Monthly Archives: December 2013

 Willem’s parents with their three children (left to right) Frederick, Willem, and Louise by Pieter le Sage, 1779; Credit – Wikipedia

-Willem was descended from the British Hanoverian kings through both his mother and his father.
-He received an education with a strong military focus, something that would aid him when he later had to fight to win back control of the Netherlands.
+Willem was descended from the British Hanoverian kings through his mother and father.
+He received an education with a strong military focus, which would aid him when it was necessary to fight to win control of the Netherlands.

 Wilhelmine in the 1790s; Credit – Wikipedia